 • Help identify intruders in the school鈥

-• Diminish economic and social barriers between students鈥
+• Reduce economic and social barriers between students鈥

 • Increase a sense of belonging and school pride鈥